open-telemetry/opentelemetry-specification/yaml/allowed_syntax.md

 - `ref`, optional string, reference an existing attribute, see later.
 - `required`, optional, specifies if the attribute is mandatory.
     Can be "always", or "conditional".
 When omitted, the attribute is not required.
-    When it set to "conditional", `note` is expected to contain a description of the conditions under which the attribute is required.
+    When set to "conditional",the string provided as `<condition>` MUST specify the conditions under which the attribute is required.
-- `sampling_relevant`, optional boolean, specifies if it is relevant for sampling.
-It defaults to `false`.
 - `brief`, string, brief description of the attribute.
 - `note`, optional string, additional notes to the attribute.
 It defaults to an empty string.
 - `examples`, sequence/dictionary of example values for the attribute.